Pistoia: Piazza del Duomo

-The large Piazza del Duomo, dominated by the cathedral, is lined with other medieval buildings, such as the Palazzo del Comune and the Palazzo del Podestà: it is the setting (in July) of the Giostra dell'Orso ("Bear Joust"), when the best horsemen of the city's traditional quarters tilt with lances at a target held up by a dummy shaped like a bear.
+The large Piazza del Duomo, dominated by the cathedral, is lined with other medieval buildings, such as the Palazzo Comunale which houses the town museum (Museo Civico) and the Palazzo del Podestà.

 The original Cathedral of San Zeno (5th century) burned down in 1108, but was rebuilt during the 12th century, and received incremental improvements until the 17th century.
 The façade has a prominent Romanesque style, while the interior received heavy Baroque additions which were removed during the 1960s.
 Its outstanding feature is the Altar of St James, an exemplar of the silversmith's craft begun in 1287 but not finished until the 15th century.
 Its various sections contain 628 figures, the total weighing nearly a ton.
 The Romanesque belfry, standing at some 67 m, was erected over an ancient Lombard tower.

-In the square is also the 14th-century Baptistry, in Gothic style, with white and green striped marble revetment characteristic of the Tuscan Gothic.
+In the square is also the 14th-century Baptistry San Giovanni in Corte, with white and green striped marble revetment characteristic of the Tuscan Gothic style.

 The Palazzo dei Vescovi ("Bishops' Palace"), is characterized by a Gothic loggiato on the first floor.
 It is known from 1091, initially as a fortified noble residence.
 In the 12th century it received a more decorated appearance, with mullioned windows and frescoes, of which traces remain.
-It was later modified in the mid-12th century (when the St. James Chapel, mentioned by Dante Alighieri in the XXIV canto of his Inferno) and in the 13th century; to the latter restoration belongs the white marble-decorated staircase, one of the most ancient examples in Italy in civil architecture.
+It was later modified in the mid-12th century (St. James Chapel, mentioned by Dante Alighieri in the XXIV canto of his Inferno) and in the 13th century; to the latter restoration belongs the white marble-decorated staircase, one of the most ancient examples in Italy in civil architecture.
 In the 14th century, the Chapel of St. Nicholas was decorated with stories of the namesake saint and other martyrs.

 The Tower of Catilina dates to the High Middle Ages, and stands 30 m high.